How to use active session lock in Multilogin

 - Prevents syncing issues: keeps profile sessions from clashing between devices

-- Keeps fingerprints consistent: avoids detection from conflicting profile behavior
+- Keeps things consistent: avoids weird behavior from duplicate sessions

-When a profile is running on Device A, it can’t be opened on Device B at the same time.
-If you try, you’ll see a padlock icon instead of the launch/stop buttons.
+Here's how session lock works: if a profile is running on Device A, you won’t be able to start it on Device B at the same time.
+Instead, you’ll see a padlock icon.

 How to unlock or stop an active session